Fire Prevention Week

 The week is in commemoration with the "Great Chicago Fire".
 The Great Chicago Fire took place on October 8th-9th 1871.
 This dreadful fire burned over 2,000 acres, destroyed over 17,400 structures, left 100,000 people homeless, and killed more than 250 people.
 Legend has it, the fire started after a cow kicked over a lamp.

 To celebrate, Lexington, Kentucky has an annual "Fire Prevention and Wellness Festival".
-This year the festival will be held on October 13th at Masterson Station Park.
+This year the festival will be held at the end of October at Masterson Station Park.
 SERVPRO will have a booth at the festival to promote fire safety.
 This is a free family event with health screenings, fire truck rides, fire demonstrations, food, bouncy houses, pony rides, games and more.
 Come visit SERVPRO's booth at the Fire Prevention and Wellness Festival.